Kimberly Beatty (email: beattyk [at] ohsu)

 Project 4: Synthesis of new fluorescent and fluorogenic probes.

 My research findings have been published in various peer-reviewed journals.
-My most recent work can be found in: ChemBioChem, ACS Chemical Biology, Chemical Communications, and ACS Infectious Disease.
+My most recent work can be found in: Proc.
+Natl.
+Acad.
+Sci.
+USA, ChemBioChem, ACS Chemical Biology, Chem.
+Comm., and ACS Infectious Disease.

 I have received generous funding support for my program from the Knight Cancer Institute, the OHSU School of Medicine, the Medical Research Foundation of Oregon, the Collins Medical Trust, and the National Institutes of Health (NIGMS R01 GM122854).

-The most rewarding aspect of my career is working with all of my talented collaborators, including faculty members at OHSU (Korkola, Gray, Enns), the members of my team (Tallman, Levine, Zane, Doh, White, Naganbabu), and our summer interns (Marchando, Shelby, Janisse, Pillsbury, Orellana, Wallace).
+The most rewarding aspect of my career is working with all of my talented collaborators, including faculty members at OHSU (Korkola, Gray, Enns, Lopez, Chang, Zuckerman), the members of my team (Tallman, Levine, Zane, Doh, White, Tobin, Macias-Contreras), and our summer interns (Marchando, Shelby, Janisse, Pillsbury, Orellana, Wallace).